-Fall is certainly a beautiful time of year.
-For most of us, it means bright colored leaves, apple cider, and the pumpkin patch.
+Fall is such a beautiful time of year!
+For most of us, it means bright colored leaves, apple cider and comfy sweaters!

-And your skincare products aren’t the only thing you should consider changing if your skin is dry this time of year.
+And your skincare products aren’t the only thing you should consider changing if you find your skin dry.

 It may also be time to change your foundation, especially if you normally wear an oil control foundation.
 Dry skin loving options like KmS Mineral Perfecting BB Cream, or Select Botanical Anti-Aging Foundation were created specifically for dry skin and contain ingredients that prevent moisture loss.